What is the treatment for Lyme disease?

 - Can be debilitating and prolonged

-Post Treatment Lyme Disease Syndrome (PTLDS) represents a subset of patients who remain significantly ill 6 months or more following standard antibiotic therapy for Lyme disease.
-PTLDS is characterized by a constellation of symptoms that includes severe fatigue, musculoskeletal pain, sleep disturbance, depression, and cognitive problems such as difficulty with short-term memory, speed of thinking, or multi-tasking.
-In the absence of a direct diagnostic biomarker, PTLDS has been difficult to diagnose by physicians, and its existence has been controversial.
-However, our clinical research shows that meticulous patient evaluation when used alongside appropriate diagnostic testing can reliably identify patients with typical symptom patterns of PTLDS.
+Post Treatment Lyme Disease (PTLD) represents a subset of patients who remain significantly ill 6 months or more following standard antibiotic therapy for Lyme disease.
+PTLD is characterized by a constellation of symptoms that includes severe fatigue, musculoskeletal pain, sleep disturbance, depression, and cognitive problems such as difficulty with short-term memory, speed of thinking, or multi-tasking.
+In the absence of a direct diagnostic biomarker blood test, PTLD has been difficult to diagnose by physicians, and its existence has been controversial.
+However, our clinical research shows that meticulous patient evaluation when used alongside appropriate diagnostic testing can reliably identify patients with typical symptom patterns of PTLD.

-Our research indicates the chronic symptom burden related to PTLDS is significant.
-Although often invisible to others, the negative impact on quality of life and daily functioning is substantial for PTLDS sufferers.
+Our research indicates the chronic symptom burden related to PTLD is significant.
+Although often invisible to others, the negative impact on quality of life and daily functioning is substantial for PTLD sufferers.

 The chronic symptom burden related to Lyme disease is considerable, as shown on the left side of the graph above, and statistically significantly greater than the aches and pains of daily living experienced by the control group, on the right.

-What are the risk factors for Post Treatment Lyme Disease Syndrome?
+What are the risk factors for Post Treatment Lyme Disease?

-Risk factors for Post Treatment Lyme Disease Syndrome include:
+Risk factors for Post Treatment Lyme Disease include:

 - Delay in diagnosis